Panya Kritcharoen

+Biography

 Born in Bangtan-Banpong, Ratchaburi province, he studied in Thailand and the United States.
 He was ordained as priest on May 22, 1976, in Ratchaburi, and then worked as assistant priest, parish priest, as well as school headmaster, rector of the diocesan minor seminary, director of the Centre for Evangelisation, member of the Commission for the Pontifical Mission Societies, president of the Commission for Evangelisation of Peoples and pastoral care for health workers.

-While serving as parish priest of Chombung, he was appointed as the bishop of the diocese of Ratchaburi by Pope John Paul II on March 18, 2005.
-He was consecrated on May 28 by Cardinal Michael Michai Kitbunchu.
+While serving as parish priest of Chombung, he was appointed the bishop of the diocese of Ratchaburi by Pope John Paul II on 18 March 2005.
+He was consecrated on May 28 of the same year by Cardinal Michael Michai Kitbunchu.

+Pope Francis accepted his resignation from the pastoral care of the diocese of Ratchaburi on 13 June 2023.

+Kritcharoen died on 6 January 2025, at the age of 75.